WoollyMittens/useful-htmltodom/README.md

 # htmltodom.js: Convert text to DOM elements.

+*DEPRICATION WARNING: the functionality in this script has been superceeded / trivialised by updated web standards.*

 Convert imported text into HTML DOM elements.

 ## How to include the script